Foreclosure

 Defending yourself from foreclosure can be complicated.
 Find a lawyer for legal advice or representation if you can.
 If you cannot afford a lawyer, you may be able to get help with your foreclosure from your local legal aid organization.

-File a foreclosure answer
+File a foreclosure answer within 28 days

 You must file an answer with the court within 28 days.
 This is true even if your foreclosure has been suspended or you are talking to your lender or servicer about other options.
-If you do not file an answer, you will lose your home.
+If you do not file an answer, you could lose your home.

 To file an answer, fill out this form and take it to your clerk of court's office.
 You can find your clerk of court under "Local Government and Community Resources" on this page.